 333. PROTEIN CHEMISTRY.
 A course describing the physical and chemical methods employed in the study of macro-molecules of biological importance and the relation of protein structure to protein function.
 Prerequisite: Biochemistry 321 and elementary physical chemistry or permission of instructor.
 SPRING.
-[2] Dr. Cunningham.
+[2] Dr. Canningham.
+(Not offered 1965,66.)